 A pathological liar is someone who lies all the time compulsively with or without any apparent purpose or personal gain.
 In many cases, pathological liars cannot function without telling lies.
 They continue to lie even at the cost of damaging their own reputation.
 If exposed, a pathological liar may have difficulty admitting the truth.
 They look at a situation from their perspective and disregard the consequences entirely.
 This condition can affect their relationship with everyone close to them such as their partners, parents, children, employees, bosses or friends.

 A study revealed that pathological liars tend to have increased white matter in the brain when compared with non-pathological liars.
 The verbal skills and intelligence of pathological liars were mostly similar or at times better as compared to non-pathological liars.
 Scientists concluded that the increased white matter in the brain’s pre-frontal cortex was responsible for pathological lying.

 Difference Between Pathological Liar and Compulsive Liar

 A pathological liar tends to be manipulative or sly and hardly cares for other people’s feelings.
 They believe they will achieve something when they lie and defend their act when caught.
-A compulsive liar, on the other hand, cannot control his lying behavior and lies out of habit.
+A compulsive liar, on the other hand, cannot control his lying behaviour and lies out of habit.

-At no point will a pathological liar admit that they are lying.
+At no point will pathological liars admit that they are lying.
 Additionally, they lie with great conviction, start to believe their lies, and sometimes become delusional.
 Pathological lying is a trait usually found in people with personality disorders.
 That said, it is not required for a pathological liar to have other mental health issues to be diagnosed as a pathological liar.